Leeds United F.C.: 1920–1960: Beginnings

 On 31 May 1920, Leeds United were elected to the Football League.
 Leeds consolidated their position in the Second Division and in 1923–24 won the title and with it promotion to the First Division.
 Leeds failed to establish themselves and were relegated in 1926–27.
 After their relegation, Fairclough resigned, which paved the way for Dick Ray to return as manager.
 In the years up until the start of World War II, Leeds were twice relegated; on both occasions, they were re-promoted the following season.

 On 5 March 1935, Dick Ray resigned after 8 years being manager, and was replaced by Billy Hampson, who remained in charge for 12 years.
 In 1946–47 after the war, Leeds United were relegated again, with the worst league record in their history.
 After this season, Hampson resigned (he stayed as their chief scout for eight months) and was replaced in April 1947 by Willis Edwards.
 In 1948, Sam Bolton replaced Ernest Pullan as the chairman of Leeds United.
 Edwards was moved to assistant manager in April 1948 after just one year as manager.
 He was replaced by Frank Buckley.

 Leeds United remained in the Second Division until 1955–56, when they once again won promotion to the First Division, inspired by John Charles.
 Charles was hungry for success at the highest level, and manager Raich Carter was unable to convince him that Leeds could satisfy his ambitions.
-Charles was sold to Juventus for a then world record of £65,000.
-Leeds were relegated to the Second Division in 1959–60.
-On 30 November 1957, Gerry Francis became Leeds' first black player.
+Charles was sold to Juventus for a then world record fee of £65,000.
+On 30 November 1957, Gerry Francis became the club's first black player.
+Leeds United were then relegated to the Second Division in 1959–60.